 On-Call.
 The PIM shall be available or on-call each day there is work on the project and shall be available upon the Engineer’s request outside of normal working hours.
 The PIM and the Contractor shall participate with CDOT in all meetings requested by the Engineer.

 Public Information Office.
 The Contractor shall establish a public information office equipped with a telephone, a local telephone number with voicemail, which becomes the Project Hotline, a computer, and an email address.
 Acceptable locations for the project’s public information office include the project office or off-site within the Contractor’s office or the PIM’s office.
-The Project Information signs shall include the Project Hotline telephone number.
-The PIM shall update the Project Hotline telephone message greeting weekly at a minimum and include the project’s anticipated completion date and forthcoming activities for the update period.
+MUTCD Rev 2.18.26The PIM shall update the Project Hotline telephone message greeting weekly at a minimum and include the project’s anticipated completion date and forthcoming activities for the update period.
 The PIM shall answer calls, listen to voicemail, and check email throughout each day that construction operations are in effect.
 The PIM, and when necessary, the Engineer, shall respond to all inquiries with a phone call, a voicemail message, or an email within one day.
 The PIM shall document the contact’s name, contact phone number or email address, and the action taken.
 Within two days of receiving the message, the PIM shall enter message details and follow-up action into the electronic reporting system.

 Project Meetings.
 The PIM shall participate in the weekly project meetings, discuss communication issues, and provide a status on the items in this specification.